HarshKapadia2/networking/tls.md

 - Ciphers to be used
 - Key exchange (Secret Key)
-- Authentication (public/asymmetric key cryptography and digital signature with certificates)
+- Authentication (public/asymmetric key cryptography and verifying with digital signature with certificates)
 - Robustness (prevent Man in the Middle attacks, Replay attacks, Downgrade attacks, etc)

-### Diffie-Hellman
+### Diffie-Hellman (DH)

 - Type of Public/Asymmetric Key Cryptography.
 - (Secret) Key exchange protocol for a shared secret between two devices who want to start communication.